 I went cold.
 Not because a Cape Cobra had tried to join us for brunch.
-The moment The Husband and I rose from the table – in unison – he literally turned tail and headed back whence he’d come.
+The moment The Husband and I rose from the table – in unison – he literally turned tail and headed back when he’d come.

 That was yesterday.

 This morning, going through the ritual Sunday chores, listening to the local radio station, I heard the question, “Do you remember where you were on this day, thirty years ago?”

 Then it dawned on me that it is the 2nd of February.
 I did know that.
 Facebook had reminded me and I had wished three folk for their birthdays.

 Thirty years ago, February the 2nd was a Friday.
 It was the opening of parliament and it was to be F W de Klerk’s maiden address.
 It was the beginning of a new decade, and a new era.
 We had no idea what the future would hold.
 We had an inkling, and great deal of hope.
 At the time I was working In a job where I was seeing out my last month.
 The ninth month of hell.
 Not because the people were awful.
 Nor was the company.
 It was the mindlessly, endlessly boring job.
 Not that I had nothing to do.
 On the contrary, I was busy and even took work home.
 It just didn’t stimulate me.
 It didn’t rock my socks.

 My office was like a cell.
 It was on the top level of a parking garage in the bowels of Johannesburg.
 The only natural light came from a long fanlight set so close to the ceiling that I’d have needed a ladder to look down at the street below.